Observation of In-ice Askaryan Radiation from High-Energy Cosmic Rays

-For more than two decades, radio detectors have been searching for Askaryan radiation from UHE neutrinos interacting in the ice sheets of the Earth's Polar Regions.
-With the first radio observation of CR-induced in-ice particle cascades, we here provide \textsl{in-situ} validation of this experimental concept and lay the groundwork for the analysis and simulation techniques required to study a neutrino candidate event.
+\textsl{Conclusions}--- With the first radio observation of CR-induced in-ice particle cascades, we here lay the groundwork for the analysis and simulation techniques required to study a neutrino candidate event.
 Given the observed rate, the full A5 dataset should already contain more than a hundred events similar to those shown here.
-Looking ahead, their Askaryan signature will \mbox{serve as} a target to develop and test detailed electrodynamic simulation models \cite{cosmin-fdtd, arianna-surface-mode, lunar-sounders} and clarify the role of the CR background, thus guiding the optimization of searches seeking to detect the first UHE neutrino using a radio detector.
+Looking ahead, their Askaryan signature will \mbox{serve as} a target to develop and test detailed electrodynamic simulation models \cite{cosmin-fdtd, arianna-surface-mode, lunar-sounders} and clarify the role of the CR background, thus guiding the optimization of searches seeking to detect the first neutrino using a radio detector.

-\paragraph{Acknowledgements} N.~Alden and P.~Windischhofer conducted the analysis described and were the main authors of this manuscript.
+\textsl{Acknowledgements}--- N.~Alden and P.~Windischhofer conducted the analysis described and were the main authors of this manuscript.
 Figures were created by N.~Alden, P.~Windischhofer, and J.~Stethem.
 Text was written by N.~Alden, P.~Windischhofer, and K.~Hughes.
 The events analyzed were first identified in a neutrino analysis led by K.~Hughes.